mmistakes/minimal-mistakes/_posts/2022-10-20-algointerview-ch3.md

-The code became much longer compared to list comprehension, and a variable a had to be created.
-We can see that the lines of code has increased a lot.
-Of course list comprehension can also be applied to those other than lists.
-Since version 2.7, a list comprehension on dictionary and other types became possible.
+The code became much longer than list comprehension, and a variable had to be created.
+The lines of code have increased a lot.
+Of course, list comprehension can also be applied to those other than lists.
+Since version 2.7, list comprehension in a dictionary and different types became possible.

 ```python